Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

     .
 ```

+__2. Template it__

-2. Optionally, you may adjust the generated secret to really become a Helm template.
+Optionally you may change the generated Yaml file to really become a more flexible Helm-Template.

 Tip: When using Helm use `.Files.get.` to include your custom configuration file.
 See here for an example: [templates/elasticApimLogstash/logstash-pipelines.yaml](templates/elasticApimLogstash/logstash-pipelines.yaml)

-3. Install or upgrade your setup chart
+__3. Install or upgrade your setup chart__
 ```
 helm upgrade -n apim-elk axway-elk-setup .
 Release "axway-elk-setup" has been upgraded.
 Happy Helming!